 ‘Fall Out of Love’ is a dark All American Rejects, or a brighter My Chemical Romance – ultimately a great emo-mantra with an impressive vocal range to preach to us in the chorus.
 The rhythm is switched between a blazing post-punk and a stomping march.
 It’s a winner, and it’s neatly paired with the bouncy ‘Destroy Me’, no less anthemic with it’s massive chorus line.

-Things take on a dark sparkle in ‘Throat’, which echoes of Ace Enders in the stuttered verse.
+Things take on a dark sparkle in ‘Throat’, which echoes Ace Enders in the stuttered verse.
 The chorus has the Salem signature, being a half-beat of the verse.
-Edgy lyrics like ‘wrap your hands around my throat and hurt like you love me’ are countered by the oddball sweetness of ‘there’s a killer on the streets of my heart’.
+Edgy lyrics like ‘wrap your hands around my throat and hurt me like you love me girl’ are countered by the oddball sweetness of ‘there’s a killer on the streets of my heart’.

 ‘Eyesore’ takes a musical turn for a tinge of Americana in the verse before a nicely angsty counter-culture verse that arrives to remind us that this, after all, Salem’s new EP, before things are brought to a close with the melodic rush of ‘Doomed’.

 This is a great record.
 Not a single bad track on the whole EP and some nice ragged lyricism that pulls everything firmly into the alternative camp.
 We all want to hear more stuff like this.Watch Salem – Destroy Me

 Written by Smith on